 - iCloud Keychain (although, keychain items are saved and restored on Shared iPad devices)

 - iCloud Family Sharing

-- FaceTime (this is off by default, but your institution can turn it on)
+- FaceTime (this is off by default, but your organization can turn it on)

-- iMessage (this is off by default, but your institution can turn it on)
+- iMessage (this is off by default, but your organization can turn it on)

 Because Managed Apple IDs can't make purchases, administrators assign content to your Managed Apple ID or assigned devices.

 Not all services are available in all countries or regions.

 About your username and password